Hi, I'm Lisa.

 What’s your writing routine?

 At first I thought that writing two pages a day, day in and day out, was actually a modest goal, easily attainable, until I tried to do it.
 I think I made it for three days in a row at first, then fell off track.
 Now I try to prepare a "set up" the night before with a plan of action for advancing the story, just bullet points and things to remember to put in.
 Then hopefully I can keep my schedule clear in the morning and make notes, outline, research, and get my pages down.
-Oftentimes the days seem to be slow early on, like a cold engine starting, then begin to burn, and when I finally look up it’s way past lunch and time for tea, hooray.
+If that doesn't work, the dog and I take a walk, have a snack, and I give it another shot.

 What part of Anton & Cecil: Cats at Sea was the most fun to write?